 The use of two materials for siding (metal and wood) lacks variety and fails to provide visual interest.

 Supplemental Response: As shown on the revised site plans, the applicant has redesigned the building to use wood instead of metal siding.
-The applicant has added canopies, in forest green, over the primary and secondary entrances on the east, west, and north elevations.
+The applicant has added canopies, in forest green, over the primary and secondary entrances on the west and north elevations.
 The canopies have been designed to add visual interest, as well as to replicate an element found in historical Wheeler architecture (see photographs and discussion above).
 The landscaping around the building, including the addition of “pedestrian amenities” on the south and west sides of the building, also provides visual interest.

 The building’s north and west elevations are “particularly monotonous and lack detail” because they have similar patterns of “windows amidst gray/black metal siding and a single door.”